Hadamard's dynamical system: History

+Hadamard was able to show that every particle trajectory moves away from every other in an unstable and hyperbolic fashion, with a geometrical argument about the angles in between trajectories.
+In modern terminology this means that that the system is always unstable, what is more important is that all trajectories have a positive Lyapunov exponent and therefore chaotic behaviour.
+Hadamard had the intuition of chaos, but did not explicitly used the lyapunov exponents or ergodic theory.

 Frank Steiner argues that Hadamard's study should be considered to be the first-ever examination of a chaotic dynamical system, and that Hadamard should be considered the first discoverer of chaos.
 He points out that the study was widely disseminated, and considers the impact of the ideas on the thinking of Albert Einstein and Ernst Mach.

 The system is particularly important in that in 1963, Yakov Sinai, in studying Sinai's billiards as a model of the classical ensemble of a Boltzmann–Gibbs gas, was able to show that the motion of the atoms in the gas follow the trajectories in the Hadamard dynamical system.